RmrD05/My-Data-Structure-and-Algorithm-Activities/README.md

 ### Why was this application created?
 -**The idea behind this system is to swiftly access and traverse data using hash tables.**
 -**With the use of hashtables, inserting and traversing the database is much faster thus it is helpful in data storing.**
+-**This is beneficial in the community in terms of demographic data gathering and making accessing of data more easily achieved.**

 ### How does it help the community?
-The **Census Application** benefits both learners and the community by:
+The **Demographic Application** benefits both learners and the community by:
-- **Educational Value**: Helping students and beginners understand graph theory and its applications in an interactive way.
+- **Educational Value**: Helping students and beginners understand hashing and its applications in an interactive way.
 - **Encouraging Connectivity**: Simulating how technology can enhance connections, data gathering, and fostering ideas for real-world applications.
+- **Data handling**: This application aids in handling data efficiently making data gathering swift.

-This application aids the swift gathering and accessing of these data that are crucial for data gathering.
+This application aids the swift gathering and accessing of these data that are crucial for demographic gathering in large or small scale population.

-  This is beneficial in the community in terms of demographic data gathering and making accessing of data more easily achieved.

  The system features include the following: